 Finding a Top Financial Advisor Firm in New Jersey

 New Jersey residents will likely have a tough time making a final decision on a financial advisor firm because of the number of options throughout the state.
-To simplify this undertaking, SmartAsset determined the top financial advisor firms across the Garden State.
-Below you can compare and contrast the fee schedules, investing strategies and typical client bases of each of the 10 firms to find the one that suits your financial goals and needs.
-If you’d prefer to answer a few questions to get paired with financial advisors in your area, take a look at the SmartAsset financial advisor matching tool.
+To simplify this undertaking, SmartAsset determined the top financial advisor firms in the Garden State.
+Below, you can compare and contrast the fee schedules, investing strategies and typical client bases of each of the 10 firms to find the one that suits your financial goals and needs.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Pathstone Find an Advisor||$22,604,852,072||$2,000,000|| || |

 |2||Advisors Capital Management, LLC Find an Advisor||$5,346,414,803||Varies based on account type|| || |

 |3||Modera Wealth Management, LLC Find an Advisor||$6,950,534,211||No set account minimum|| || |

 Let us help match you with the right financial advisor for your needs.Answer a few questions to get a personalized match.

 |4||RegentAtlantic Find an Advisor||$6,205,189,466||$10,000 minimum annual fee|| || |

 |5||Palisade Capital Management LLC Find an Advisor||$5,515,406,687||Varies based on account type|| || |